Configuring Bazel CI to Test Bazel Rules for Remote Execution

 Note: The example linked above uses a platform definition from the

-repo.
-If your platform rule is in /platforms/BUILD
+@bazel_toolchains repo.
+If your platform rule is in /platforms/BUILD, the

 entries would look as follows: